egormoroz/saturn/README.md

 ## About
-A uci chess engine.
-NNNUE weights and selfplay data can be found [here](https://huggingface.co/hrtdind).
+A UCI chess engine.
+NNUE weights and selfplay data can be found [here](https://huggingface.co/hrtdind).

 ## Rating